microsoft/live-share/docs/reference/linux.md

 ## Linux browser integration

-Once Live Share completes the installation process on Linux, you will be prompted to run a command in a Terminal that has been automatically copied to the clipboard to enable joining via the browser. **You will be prompted to do this each time the extension is installed or updated.**

-> **Note:** If you do not see this notification you may be missing libraries that Live Share requires.
-Verify you have installed the needed [Linux prerequisites](#install-linux-prerequisites).

-The command will look like this (where VERSION is replaced by the Live Share extension version):

-    sudo sh ~/.vscode/extensions/ms-vsliveshare.vsliveshare-VERSION/node_modules/@vsliveshare/vscode-launcher-linux/install.sh /usr/share/code/code ~/.vscode/extensions/ms-vsliveshare.vsliveshare-VERSION/cascade.json

-Run the script in a Terminal and enter your sudo password when prompted.
+Visual Studio Live Share typically does not require additional steps to enable browser integration on Linux.
+However, in certain distributions you may be notified that your admin (sudo) password is required to complete the installation process.

+A terminal window will appear telling you where the browser launcher will be installed.
+Simply enter your password when prompted and press enter once the installation completes to close the terminal window.

+If you'd prefer to run the command yourself instead, you can click "Copy instead" which will copy the terminal command to the clipboard instead.

-If you skip this step, you can still [join collaboration sessions manually](#join-manually), but you will not be able to join by opening an invite link in the browser.
-You can always access the command again later, by hitting **Ctrl+Shift+P** and selecting the "Live Share: Launcher Setup" command and the terminal command will be copied to your clipboard again.
+Finally, if you opt to skip this step entirely, you can still [join collaboration sessions manually](../use/vscode.md#join-manually), but you will not be able to join by opening an invite link in the browser.
+Note that you can always access the command again later, by hitting **Ctrl+Shift+P** and selecting the "Live Share: Launcher Setup" command.

 ## Tips for unsupported distros